cjratcliff/ml-compiled/docs/optimizers.rst

 Gradient clipping can be an effective antidote.

-On the difficulty of training recurrent neural networks, Pascanu et al. (2013)
+`On the difficulty of training recurrent neural networks, Pascanu et al. (2012) <https://arxiv.org/pdf/1211.5063.pdf>`_

 ----------------------------
 Gradient clipping
 ----------------------------
 Used to avoid exploding gradients in very deep networks by normalizing the gradients of the parameter vector when the L2 norm exceeds a certain threshold.

-On the difficulty of training recurrent neural networks, Pascanu et al. (2013)
+`On the difficulty of training recurrent neural networks, Pascanu et al. (2012) <https://arxiv.org/pdf/1211.5063.pdf>`_

 ----------------------------
 Learning rate